Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Summer Trip to Romania

 Summertime is the most popular time to visit Romania.
 The weather is typically warm (or hot) and the days are long – both of which are good for exploration and outdoor activities.
 However, the summer in Romania also sees the biggest crowds.
-Visitors will likely encounter long lines for attractions and increased prices for accommodations.
+Visitors will likely encounter long lines and increased prices.

 Travel to Romania in Autumn